Photo Courtesy of CBS

 After Jim Davis, who plays Jock Ewing, died during the fourth season, producers were originally planning to bring the character back.
 However, fans reacted so strongly against the idea of anyone but Jim playing the role that they decided to kill off the character instead.
 Later, Steve Forrest played the character of Wes Parmalee who was at one stage thought to be Jock Ewing – but this turned out to be untrue.

 Steve Kanaly and his wife, Brent, have been married for almost 40 years and have two children.

 In the 1980’s, Charlene Tilton (Lucy Ewing) posed topless for Playboy magazine.

 Barbara Bel Geddes was diagnosed with breast cancer in the early 1970’s and had a radical mastectomy.
 She had the courage to relive the experience several years later, when her character, Miss Ellie, did the same.
 She won an Emmy Award for the performance and was also honored by the First Lady, Betty Ford, for her help in raising breast cancer awareness.

 Sheree J. Wilson (April Stevens) starred with Chuck Norris on Walker, Texas Ranger.

 Linda Gray’s daughter, Kehly Sloane, was Miss Golden Globe in 1997.

-Ken Kercheval was diagnosed with lung cancer in 1993, and had to have a portion of his lung removed, but is now free of the disease.
+Ken Kercheval was diagnosed with lung cancer in 1993 and had to have a portion of his lung removed.
+He is now free of the disease.